-Yes.
+Without a doubt, yes.
 If you want to get better as a singer, daily voice exercises will improve your performance.
-Just singing songs won’t cut it.
+Just singing songs alone won’t cut it.
 With regular daily singing exercises, you can vocalize notes and sounds you might not otherwise get to practice, trying out high and low notes outside of your normal vocal range.
 It’s the equivalent of vocal gymnastics.
 However, as with the Olympic gymnasts you see on TV, it doesn’t come without work.

 If you are a beginner, you should take it slowly.
 If you suddenly start singing for 3 hours a day, chances are you might even damage your vocal cords.
 The muscles won’t yet be robust enough to handle that amount of vocal exercise.
 Keep your practice down to around 20 minutes a day for a few months until you strengthen your voice.

 However, for singers who have years of experience, things are very different.

 Experienced singers can exercise their vocal talents for half an hour to 40 minutes each day and then move into singing songs from their set-list to see how that practice has impacted the quality of sound.

 You should build your voice up over time, starting off with daily exercises in short periods of time until your vocals get stronger.